Reviewed by 123 Food Science Editorial Team · 2026-02-27

 The Science

-From a user perspective, that framing is not useful.
+From a user perspective, the yes-or-no framing is not useful.

 The Better Question